West Norfolk Homechoice

 With West Norfolk Homechoice you can apply to rent a home of your choice rather than having to wait for an offer that somebody else thinks is suitable for you.

 The scheme is administered by Borough Council of King's Lynn & West Norfolk in partnership with Housing Associations in the area.
-All available properties are advertised weekly in the Lynn News and on this website.
+All available properties are advertised weekly on this website.

 Please note significant changes to West Norfolk Homechoice policy will come into effect on 1st July 2013, details of these changes are below.

-Please see the Guide to West Norfolk Homechoice (pdf 456kb) for full details of West Norfolk Homechoice works.
+Please see the Guide to West Norfolk Homechoice (pdf 367kb) for full details of West Norfolk Homechoice works.

-You must complete an application form (pdf 255Kb) and be accepted on the West Norfolk Housing Register to be able to bid for available properties.
+You must complete an application form (pdf 241kb) and be accepted on the West Norfolk Housing Register to be able to bid for available properties.

 Customers seeking affordable home ownership through shared ownership and shared equity schemes should see the Guide to Low Cost Home Ownership (pdf 542Kb)